Optimal Algorithms for Right-Sizing Data Centers- Extended Version: Lower bounds

-The optimal solution is to switch directly to 1.
-Analogous to case 1 there is no benefit for switching to a value $k < 1$.
-Therefore the cost of the optimal solution is $1 + \epsilon S_0(T)$, so the competitive ratio of $\mathcal{B}$ is:
+A schedule that switches directly to $x = 1$ at the beginning of the workload and stays there has a switching cost of $1$ and a operating cost of $\epsilon N_0(T)$.
+Therefore, the total cost of an optimal solution is at most $C(X^\ast) \leq 1 + \epsilon N_0(T)$, so the competitive ratio of $\mathcal{B}$ is: